 - Cover with plastic wrap and place into the refrigerator for 2 hours before using to develop the flavor.
 Use within 5 days.

 Now all I had to do was prep the final ingredients.
-Slice the dill pickles, finely sliced Iceberg lettuce, and finely mince onion.
-I chose a Sharp American Cheese for it’s full flavor and creamy mouth feel.
+Slice the dill pickles, finely sliced Iceberg lettuce, and finely minced onion.
+I chose a Sharp American Cheese for its full flavor and creamy mouth feel.
 Now that I had everything ready.
 It was time to start griddling the patties and toasting off the buns.
 I set myself up assembly line style to make the process go smoother.

-I preheated my 14″ cast iron pans over medium high heat for 15 minutes before cooking.
+I preheated my 14″ cast iron pans over medium-high heat for 15 minutes before cooking.
 I started with the buns.
 Toasting in progression to toast every cut side using a flat large lid to lightly press the buns to the pan.
 Once I had the last cut side of the buns toasting I turned to griddling the sirloin patties.
 I placed 4 patties into the deeper cast iron skillet and let sear for 1 minute.
-Then I turn the patties over and pressed firmly with a heavy duty 6″x6″ offset grill spatula.
+Then I turn the patties over and pressed them firmly with a heavy-duty 6″x6″ offset grill spatula.
 Flattening each patty to just 1/4″ thickness (This is the only time you will press the patties).
-I then seasoned the patties with Kosher salt and freshly ground black pepper and let sear for 3 minutes to develop a deep caramelized crust (Don’t be tempted to try to move them while they are searing).
-While the first patties were searing I turned back to the buns and removed them from the griddle they were toasting on and placed them in order back onto the parchment lined sheet tray for assembly.
+I then seasoned the patties with Kosher salt and freshly ground black pepper and let them sear for 3 minutes to develop a deeply caramelized crust (Don’t be tempted to try to move them while they are searing).
+While the first patties were searing I turned back to the buns and removed them from the griddle they were toasting on and placed them in order back onto the parchment-lined sheet tray for assembly.
 Now back to the seared sirloin patties.
 After 3 minutes I flipped the patties and continued to cook for another 3 minutes (DO NOT PRESS THE PATTIES).
-Once cooked through I removed and stacked the patties and placed onto a warmed plate to rest while I finished cooking the last 2 patties.
+Once cooked through I removed and stacked the patties and placed them onto a warmed plate to rest while I finished cooking the last 2 patties.